-The basic principles and requirements of the current Remuneration Policy are incorporated into the Remuneration Policies of all Bank's subsidiaries in Greece and abroad who are identified as material legal Entities in the Group's Recovery Plan, taking also into consideration any further regulatory obligation applied to them.
+The basic principles and requirements of the current Remuneration Policy are incorporated into the Remuneration Policies of all Bank's consolidated subsidiaries in Greece and abroad, taking into account any other more stringent specific provisions that apply to them, as well as the principle of proportionality.

 The remuneration requirements in this group-wide remuneration policy apply, even if the implementation of the requirements set out are stricter than those imposed by the subsidiaries' applicable laws/regulations.
 Likewise, subsidiaries subject to Directive 2013/36/EU must comply with the applicable requirements under national law, if they are stricter than the requirements of the Bank.
-In addition to that, key principles of the Remuneration Policies of the subsidiary companies are reported to Group Remuneration Committee.
+In addition to that, the key principles of the Remuneration Policies of the subsidiary companies are reported to Group Remuneration Committee.